This post may contain affiliate links. Please read our disclosure policy.

-Lemon cakes are some of my favorites to bake, and a lemonade cake is high up on my “must bake” list.
-Plus, I love the name—lemonade cake makes me think of lazy summer afternoons on the porch with a tall glass of iced lemonade.
-Turn that relaxed feeling into a cake and you’re sure to enjoy this one.
+Lemonade cake makes me think of lazy summer afternoons on the porch with a tall glass of freshly squeezed lemonade.
+Turn that relaxed feeling into a cake and you’ve nailed the vibe of this recipe!

 Cake

-• Milk – I use whole milk to give richness to the cake.
+• Milk – Adds richness and moisture to the batter.

 Frosting